gtonra89/Neo4j-Database/README.md

 * elected

 ####Parties
-After that I created the Parties of Ireland(as a node), here is how i created a single pary:
+After that I created the Parties of Ireland(as a node), here is how i created a single party:
 ```
 CREATE (`nLabour Party`: Party{name:"Labour Party", leader:"Joan Burton", colours:"Red", candidates: 37, elected: 7})
 ```